micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 - **clarity**: map high-level business requirements with low-level technical capabilities
 - **velocity**: deliver the project quickly and in small increments
 - **quality**: ensure that the product meets the quality standards

+The next sections describe a solution to achieve these objectives.

 ## Personas and delivery methodology